leecallen35/Trade-copier-Oa2Dx/README.md

 # Trade-copier-Oa2Dx
 Python program to copy trades from Oanda to DxTrade

-Oanda: utilizes the V20 streaming interface to receive notifications of opens & closes, uses API calls to get information (account balances, open positions).
+Oanda: utilizes the Oanda V20 streaming interface to receive notifications of opens & closes, uses API calls to get information (account balances, open positions).

-FTMO: utilizes the API to open & close trades, get account balance, get open positions.
+DxTrade: utilizes the DxTrade API to open & close trades, get account balance, get open positions.

 ## Important notes:
 * This is very new and raw and is currently exhibiting at least one known bug (see To Do section).
 It should be used only in demo/practice/paper trading.